OfficeDev/office-js-docs-pr/docs/includes/powerpoint-tutorial-customize-ui.md

 ## Customize the task pane UI

 1. In the **Home.html** file, replace `TODO2` with the following markup to add a header section and title to the task pane.
+Note:

+    - The styles that begin with `ms-` are defined by [Office UI Fabric](../design/office-ui-fabric.md), a JavaScript front-end framework for building user experiences for Office and Office 365.
+Your HTML page includes the reference to the Fabric stylesheet.

     ```html
     <div id="content-header">